52147/Computer-Architecture/README.md

   - is the interface between the computer's software and hardware and also can be viewed as the progtammer's view of the machine.
   - computers do not understand high-level progtamming languages such as java, c++.
   - A processor only understand instructions encoded in some numerical fashion, usually as binary numbers.
-  - compliers translate those hight level languages into instruction that the processor can understand.
+  - **compliers translate those hight level languages into instruction that the processor can understand.**

   - Beside instructions, the ISA defines items in the computer that are available to a program
   -  --e.g., data types, registers, addressing modes, and memory.
    - instructions locate these available items with register indexes( or names) and memory addressing modes.

-  - The ISA of a computer is usually described in a small instruction manual,
+  - The ISA of a computer is usually described in **a small instruction manual,**
   -  which describes how the instructions are encoded.
   -  Also, it may define short(vaguely) mnemonic names for the instructions.
-  -  The name can be recongnized by a software development called an assembler/
+  -  The name can be recongnized by a software development called an assembler
      - assembler:
      - is a computer program that translates a human-readable software programs to isolate and correct malfunction in binary computer programs.

+- A good ISA:
   - ISAs vary in quality and completeness.
   - A good ISA compromises between programmer convenience(how easy the code is to understand)
   - , size of the code(how much code is required to do a specific action),
   - cost of the computer to interpret the instructions(more complexity means more hardware needed to decode and execute the instructions),
   - and speed of the computer(with nore complex decoding hardware comes loger decode time).

 ## chapter 5 memory heirarchy
 - piplining